 Sign and return the grant award agreement within 30 days;

-Request approval for any changes to the awarded;
+Request approval for any changes to the Grant Award Agreement;

-Submit timely and accurate reports (see grant reporting);
+Submit timely and accurate reports;

-Maintain complete and accurate grant records (see maintaining grant records);
+Maintain complete and accurate grant records;

 Comply with the requirements of the Florida Single Audit Act; and

-Credit the State of Florida and Division of Cultural Affairs for funding (see crediting the Division);
+Credit the State of Florida and Division of Cultural Affairs for funding.

 In addition to these basic eligibility requirements, all applicants in non-compliance at the time of the deadline will be deemed ineligible.
-There are specific eligibility requirements for the Discipline-Based Museum, Discipline-Based Professional Theatre, Arts In Education, Underserved Cultural Community Development, Artist Performances on Tour, and Individual Artist application types.
+There are specific eligibility requirements for the Discipline-Based Museum, Professional Theatre, Traditional Arts, Arts In Education, Underserved Cultural Community Development, Artist Performances on Tour, and Artist Project application types.

 Application Restrictions